Can Our Dog Attend Our Wedding?

 So if I had to judge who would be the better candidate to bring to my wedding, it would be, BY FAR, the Italian Waterdog.
 He is the calmest of the three with a more balanced temperment.

 But, when I got married I only had my Golden Lab.
 And whilst I was able to get her in some of my wedding photos, I wish she could have been more present!
-So I can relate to my couples asking me if their dog can come to their Destination Wedding.
+So I can relate to my couples asking me if their dog can attend their Destination Wedding.
 I’m always excited to let dog-owners know that they CAN bring their dog to their Destination Wedding.
-BUT and there is a but!
+BUT, and there is a but!
 As a responsible dog-owner and wedding planner there are some things you should consider BEFORE actually confirming that your dog will be attending.

 Here are 6 important tips to make your dog’s attendance a SUCCESS: